The UK ISO 27001 Certification Guide: Step-by-Step Process, Costs, and Pitfalls

 Understanding the Certification Process in the UK

-ISO 27001 certification in the UK involves implementing an Information Security Management System (ISMS) aligned with ISO/IEC 27001:2022, followed by an audit from a UKAS-accredited certification body.
+ISO 27001 certification in the UK involves implementing an Information Security Management System (ISMS) aligned with ISO/IEC 27001:2022.
+This is followed by an audit from a UKAS-accredited certification body.

 Step-by-Step Breakdown: